FarronF/limerick-council-meetings/meetings/2022/04/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st March 2022.md

 Whilst Members noted the importance of Raheen Business Park for business and employment,

-they supported the Motion and expressed concern at the potential impact of pollutants on--- 8
+they supported the Motion and expressed concern at the potential impact of pollutants on
+---
+8

 livestock and plant life in the area.
 Following discussion by the Members, it was proposed by